|

 Park) is in the Renne Library at Montana State University.
 A website

-includes the following biographical information: "Victor King
+of MSU includes the following biographical information: "Victor King

 Chesnut was born in Nevada City, California on June 28, 1867.
 He attended